Yaakov Yitzchok Ruderman

-Yaakov Yitzchok Ruderman (1900 – July 11, 1987) was a Russian-born American Talmudic scholar and rabbi who founded and served as rosh yeshiva (yeshiva head) of Yeshivas Ner Yisroel in Baltimore.
+Yaakov Yitzchok Ruderman (1900 – July 11, 1987) was a Russian-born American Talmudic scholar and rabbi who founded and served as rosh yeshiva of Yeshivas Ner Yisroel in Baltimore.

 Early life

-Ruderman was born to a Hasidic family of the Chabad denomination in Dawhinava, in the Vilna Governorate of the Russian Empire (present-day Belarus), where his father, Rabbi Yehuda Leib Ruderman, was the rabbi.
-He studied in Yeshivas Knesses Yisrael in Slabodka, under the "Alter", Rabbi Nosson Tzvi Finkel, and the rosh yeshiva, Rabbi Moshe Mordechai Epstein, receiving semicha from the latter in 1926.
+Ruderman was born into a Hasidic family of the Chabad denomination in Dawhinava, in the Vilna Governorate of the Russian Empire (present-day Belarus), where his father, Rabbi Yehuda Leib Ruderman, was the community's rabbi.
+He studied at Yeshivas Knesses Yisrael in Slabodka, under the "Alter Rebbe", Rabbi Nosson Tzvi Finkel, and the rosh yeshiva, Rabbi Moshe Mordechai Epstein, receiving rabbinic ordination from the latter in 1926.

-During World War I, the Russian military authorities decided that Jews could not live close to the Kovno fortress, and they were banished from Slabodka by force.
-To everyone’s dismay a large number of Rebbeim and Yeshiva students were forcibly enlisted in the Tsarist Russian army.
-Rav Ruderman was among the students of the Yeshiva who were dispersed throughout.
-The Yeshiva was divided into two groups.
-A portion of the group, comprising the Alter of Slabodka, Rav Moshe Mordechai Epstein, and Rav Avraham Grodzinski, traveled to Kremenchug in the Poltava Province.
-Rav Ruderman joined this group.
+During World War I, the Russian military authorities decided that Jews could not live close to the Kovno fortress, and they were forcibly expelled from Slabodka.
+Within this measure, a large number of rabbis and yeshiva students were forcibly enlisted in the Tsarist Russian army.
+To avoid conscription, the yeshiva scattered its educators and students away within the Russian Empire, with many relocating to Minsk, where a large and established Jewish community existed.
+As the front lines of German-Russian fighting approached Minsk, however, this group split into two.
+Ruderman joined a group that included the Alter of Slabodka, Rabbi Moshe Mordechai Epstein, and Rabbi Avraham Grodzinski, which went to Kremenchug in the Poltava Province.

-While in Kremenchug, a group of gentiles abducted Rav Ruderman, holding him at gunpoint and demanding 10,000 rubles for his life.
-They took him to the home of the Rosh Yeshiva, Rav Moshe Mordechai Epstein, who had no money.
-As the kidnappers were about to kill Rav Ruderman, Rav Epstein ran outside, shouting to attract a crowd.
-Seeing a large group gathering, the thugs realized they had little chance of success and released Rav Ruderman unharmed.
+While in Kremenchug, a group of gentiles abducted Rabbi Ruderman for ransom, holding him at gunpoint and demanding 10,000 rubles for his life.
+They took him to the home of the rosh yeshiva, Rabbi Moshe Mordechai Epstein, who had no money.
+As the kidnappers were about to kill Rabbi Ruderman, Rabbi Epstein ran outside, shouting to attract a crowd.
+Seeing a large group gathering, the kidnappers realized they had little chance of success and released Rabbi Ruderman unharmed.
 This was a story he often recounted for students at Ner Yisroel, years later.

 Career

-In 1924, two years before receiving semikhah (ordination), Ruderman married Faiga Kramer from a rabbinical family.
+In 1924, two years before receiving semikhah (rabbinical ordination), Ruderman married Faiga Kramer from a rabbinical family.

 In 1930, he joined his father-in-law, Rabbi Sheftel Kramer, at the latter's yeshiva in New Haven, Connecticut.
 In 1931, the Ruderman family moved to Cleveland, Ohio, along with the rest of the New Haven Yeshiva, where he continued to serve as one of its teachers.